 Let's assume that you want to update the translation of

-There are two simple ways to see which files require updating and what has to be
+One way to see which files require updating, and what has to be

 Choose your language from the right sidebar and then use the "Outdated files" tool.